YaronShapira/Airbnb-Frontend/README.md

 ## Demo

-To see a live demo of the project, please visit [airbnb-in-react.netlify.app](airbnb-in-react.netlify.app).
+To see a live demo of the project, please visit [https://airbnb-in-react.netlify.app/](https://airbnb-in-react.netlify.app/).
 You can try out the search and booking features with sample properties.

 ## Screenshots